wyhnpnp/wyhnpnp.github.io/hobbies.md

 <img src="/images/photo3.jpg">
 <img src="/images/photo4.jpg">
 </div>
 <br>During my three years in Weihai, I took many meaningful photos and made some friends who took photos together.
 My camera is *Nikon Z50*, with lenses of *50-250 mm* and *16-50 mm*.
 In addition, I also have an *Olympus IS-5000* film camera.
-But in the past year, I have hardly touched them because I have devoted all my time to scientific research.<br>If you like the style of my photos, then we might be kindred spirits. **More photos can be viewed on my [Little Red Book](https://www.xiaohongshu.com/user/profile/5b59dc27f7e8b977d3628016) account**.
+But in the past year, I have hardly touched them because I have devoted all my time to scientific research.<br>If you like the style of my photos, then we might be kindred spirits.
+More photos can be viewed on my [Little Red Book](https://www.xiaohongshu.com/user/profile/5b59dc27f7e8b977d3628016) account.

 ## DIY